jsantiagoh/santiago.hirschfeld.com.ar/README.md

 TODO
 ----
-- Bootstrap from webpack and npm installation
+[X] Bootstrap from webpack and npm installation.

-- Redux
-- Router
+[X] Sass localized to components.
+[ ] dev.js, dist.js and test.js could use a better common config.
+[ ] Improve navbar and header
+[ ] Redux.
+[ ] Router and Redux router.

 Others
 ------